 There are detailed chapters on the regulatory regime, its formal reporting obligations and also on key elements of share dealing, together with the rules around market abuse and insider dealing.

 5. Reporting

-- 5.1 Overview: Reporting
+- 5.1 Overview

 - 5.2 Periodic Reports what they contain

-- 5.3 Annual Report
+- 5.3 Annual Report (mandatory)

-- 5.4 ESG and other Non-Financial Information
+- 5.4 Sustainability / ESG disclosure and non-financial information